-The examiners' recommended that Belize consider the formation of a special task force or group comprising various representatives of law enforcement authorities focused on the development and implementation of policies and activities that would foster greater cooperation and coordination among law enforcement entities in matters of ML and FT.
-The authorities advise that a Task Force Committee was established and is chaired by the FIU and has senior representatives from various government institutions such as Customs, Central Bank, Police, IFSC, Immigration, Business Tax, and Income Tax.
-While the above measure is welcomed, information on the responsibilities and functions of the Task Force Committee, the frequency of its meetings and any tangible results from its operation should be provided in future follow-up reports.
+51. The examiners' recommended that Belize consider the formation of a special task force or group comprising various representatives of law enforcement authorities focused on the development and implementation of policies and activities that would foster greater cooperation and coordination among law enforcement entities in matters of ML and FT.
+The authorities advised in the last follow-up report that a Task Force Committee was established and is chaired by the FIU and has senior representatives from various government institutions such as Customs, Central Bank, Police, IFSC, Immigration, Business Tax, and Income Tax.
+No information on the responsibilities and functions of the Task Force Committee, the frequency of its meetings and any tangible results from its operation has been provided as requested in the last report.
 As such, this Recommendation has only been partially met.

-Recommendations 32 and 33
+Recommendations 32